Rated: ASR · Non-fiction · Biographical · #2268034

-The Prompt: Tell us about a time you met someone after interacting with them by internet, phone or email.
+The prompt was: Tell us about a time you met someone after interacting with them by internet, phone or email.
 How did your mental picture/impressions of them compare to how they were in person?

 This is a long, wonderful story in my life, but I shall try to give you the Reader's Digest Version, as they say.